Homelessness in the San Francisco Bay Area: Camp Agnos

 Despite Agnos' official support for homeless people, his administration was not without some controversy.
 A group of young anarcho-activists, Food Not Bombs, began to distribute free vegetarian meals to homeless people in parks around the Haight, which was opposed by a group representing developers and business interests.
 Tensions between activists—who argued they were just providing aid to the residents whom the city refused to support—and the city eventually escalated, with the city arresting activists and confiscating their supplies.
-Clashes between the city and activists continued off and on over the course of the following year, until confrontations over the usage of Civic Center Plaza escalated to the occupation of the park by a mix of activists and members from the homeless community estimated to number between 300 and 350 in all and eventually became known as "Camp Agnos".
+Clashes between the city and activists continued off and on over the following year until confrontations over the usage of Civic Center Plaza escalated to the occupation of the park by a mix of activists and members from the homeless community estimated to number between 300 and 350 in all and eventually became known as "Camp Agnos".
 Complaints from the protesters included the city's inaction to address the growing homelessness, lack of affordable housing options, and the ineffectiveness of existing shelters.
 One homeless protester said of the services provided, "A shelter is like being in prison.
 There's no freedom of movement" and complained of the inability of being able to use shelters with her husband, opting instead to sleep on the streets so they could be together.
 Under pressure from the Board of Supervisors and the negative publicity, Agnos ordered police to ticket and arrest those who remained in Camp Agnos.

-Jordan crackdown (1992-1996)
+Jordan crackdown (1992–1996)

 Former police chief Frank Jordan won the 1992 mayoral race on a platform of bringing public order back to the city and promised to return public space back to its residents from homeless people and youth activists.
 Jordan sought to crack down on the disorderly and troublesome activists who he thought were dealt with too leniently by the former administration.
-Jordan's four years saw 700 arrests and citations given to the Food Not Bombs activists, prompting Amnesty International to respond:"Amnesty International is concerned that the Food Not Bombs activists may have been targeted on account of their beliefs and effectively prohibited from exercising their right to freedom of expression, assembly, and the right to impart information.
-If this were found to be the case, the City of San Francisco would be in breach of international law and Amnesty International would adopt those imprisoned as "Prisoners of Conscience" and work for their unconditional release."This approach of criminalizing homelessness, in the eyes of homeless advocates, was popularly viewed as a step in the wrong direction and did little to actually aid the community, and rather only manage it.
+Jordan's four years saw 700 arrests and citations given to the Food Not Bombs activists.